iot-crazy/RickAndMorty2025/README.md

 *THIS CODE IS OWNED BY THE AUTHOR AND MUST NOT BE DISTRIBUTED* THIS REPOSITORY IS KEPT PRIVATE TO HELP AVOID PLAGARISM

+*UPDATE* The application will now run as WASM if avaiable, else will fal lback to server rendered pages.

 ![image](docs/images/homescreen.png)